School of Humanities

 Application Deadlines

 If you want to be considered for funding (in other words, for a graduate assistantship), you should apply by the priority deadline.
 Please note that we no longer require the GRE for applications to the English graduate program.
 The English program offers competitive assistantships of $18,000 at the PhD level and $14,000 at the MA level.
+Limited fellowships of up to $22,000 for the first year may be available to select PhD applicants.

 Priority deadlines